 Another option is donating your body to science; although there are no guarantees that your body will be accepted when the time comes, so you should also have an alternative plan in place to ensure the basic funeral costs are covered.

-If you are thinking about funeral services for yourself and want to cut costs – it would be worth shopping around and looking at the different options in advance as family’s are loathed to do this at the time of need and therefore may end up arranging a more costly funeral service than you would have perhaps wanted.
+If you are thinking about services for yourself and want to cut funeral costs – it would be worth shopping around and looking at the different options in advance, as family’s are loathed to do this at the time of need and therefore may end up arranging a more costly funeral service than you would have perhaps wanted

-Others will use the crematorium that's local to you, so costs may vary depending on where you live.
-Direct Funeral service providers will also use crematoriums at quieter times, which also cuts down on costs.
+Others will use local cremation services at a crematorium that's nearby, so fees may vary depending on where you live.
+Direct Cremation service providers will also use crematoriums at quieter times, which also cuts down on funeral costs.

 Low cost cremations are offered nationally by some companies or you can approach a local funeral director to see if they offer this type of service.
 You can check this funeral directory for your nearest funeral director.